Species Spotlight: The Burrowing Owl is Adorable and Resilient

 Jul 27, 2022 | MSHCP, News, Species

 As its name suggests, the birds live in underground burrows abandoned by ground squirrels and other small mammals.
 Nesting also occurs below ground.
-The owls lay on average 6 eggs, which usually hatch in two weeks.
-The owlets tend to fly four weeks after hatching.
+The owls can lay two to 12 eggs, which usually hatch in about four weeks.
+The owlets tend to fly about six to seven weeks after hatching.

 Burrowing owls hunt small lizards, birds, and insects at dusk and dawn.
 They prefer to live in low lying vegetation like pastures, grasslands, and fields and need large open spaces to forage for prey.
 If you see a large section of grassland with holes in the ground, watch out!
 You may be able to spot a burrowing owl.

-Listed as a California Species of Special Concern, the owl is threatened by disappearing grasslands, land development, rodent control measures, and prolonged droughts.
+Currently a California Species of Special Concern, this species is also a candidate to be listed as endangered under the California Endangered Species Act.
+The owl is threatened by disappearing grasslands, land development, rodent control measures, and prolonged droughts.
 The MSHCP includes 27,470 acres of suitable habitat in five Core Areas including Lake Skinner/Diamond Valley Lake, Playa west of Hemet, San Jacinto Wildlife Area/Mystic Lake, Lake Mathews, and the Santa Ana River.